 Oyaji Restaurant Circa 2005

-This was the official website for the Oyaji Japanese restaurant in San Francisco, created by Hideki Makiyama, former owner of Saji Japanese restaurant in the Marina, Ca.
+This was the official website for the Oyaji Japanese restaurant in San Francisco, created by Hideki Makiyama, former owner of Saji Japanese restaurant in Marina, Ca.

 The restaurant, now under new management, is still open at the same location with the name, New Oyaji Restaurant.